How To Get a Credit Limit Increase (CLI) With Capital One

 Want to get the limit on your Capital One credit card increased?
 You've got your work cut out for you.
 Unlike Discover, Chase and American Express, Capital One is known for being one of the toughest companies to get a credit limit increase (CLI) out of.
 That's not to say it's impossible, though, or that you shouldn't try.
 Here are some methods you can use to get a CLI from Capital One.

-Before applying for a credit limit increase it's extremely important to check your credit scores and report.
+Before applying for a credit limit increase with Capital One it's extremely important to check your credit scores and report.

 The reason for this is simple - the bank may do a hard-pull on your credit to see if your eligible for a credit limit increase.
 You want to verify that your credit scores are above 700 for the best chance of approval.
 Also make sure that you do not have high credit utilization as this can be a red flag and make it look like you are desperate for more credit.